friendly-bits/geoblocker-bash/README.md

 **The validate_cron_schedule.sh script** is used by the install script.
 It accepts cron schedule expression and attempts to make sure that it complies with the format that cron expects.
 Used to validate optionally user-specified cron schedule expressions.

 **The check_ip_in_ripe.sh script** can be used to verify that a certain ip address belongs to a subnet found in RIPE's records for a given country.
-For example, you can use it before running the install script to make sure that you won't get locked out of your (presumably remote) server.

 **NOTES**

-- While writing these scripts, much effort has gone into ensuring reliability and error handling.
-Yet, I can not guarantee that they will work as intended (or at all...) in your environment.
-You should test by yourself.
+1) I have put much effort into ensuring reliable operation of the scripts and implementing fallback and recovery mechanisms in case of an error.
+Yet, I can not guarantee that they will work as intended (or at all) in your environment.
+You should evaluate and test by yourself.

-- If accessing your server remotely, make sure that you do not lock yourself out by using these scripts.
-Before running the install script verify that your ipv4 subnet is indeed included in the list that the fetch script receives from RIPE.
-You can do that with help of check_ip_in_ripe.sh script (included in this suite).

-- Changes applied to iptables are made persistent via cron jobs: a periodic job running at a daily schedule (which you can optionally change when running the install script), and a job that runs at system reboot (after 30 seconds delay).
+2) Changes applied to iptables are made persistent via cron jobs: a periodic job running at a daily schedule (which you can optionally change when running the install script), and a job that runs at system reboot (after 30 seconds delay).

+3) You can specify a custom schedule for the periodic cron job by passing an argument to the install script.
+Run it with the '-h' switch for more info.

+4) **Note** that cron jobs **will be run as root**.

-- To test before deployment, you can run the install script with the "-n" switch to skip creating cron jobs.
+5) To test before deployment, you can run the install script with the "-n" switch to skip creating cron jobs.
 This way, a simple server restart will undo all changes made to the firewall.
 To enable persistence later, install again without the "-n" switch.

-- All scripts accept the "-h" switch to print out the "usage" text and exit.

-- The "apply" script also accepts the -t switch to simulate a fault and to test recovery.
-To use it, you will need to install the suite first and then run the "apply" script manually with the correct arguments.

-- The run, fetch and apply scripts write to syslog in case an error occurs.
-The run script also writes a syslog line upon success.
+6) The run, fetch and apply scripts write to syslog in case an error occurs.
+The run script also writes to syslog upon success.
+To verify that cron jobs ran successfully, on Debian and derivatives run 'sudo cat /var/log/syslog | grep geoblocker_bash'

-- **Note** that the install script creates cron jobs that **will be run as root**.

-- I will be interested to hear your feedback, for example whether it works or doesn't work on your system (please specify which), or if you find a bug, or would like to suggest code improvements.
-You can use the "Discussions" or "Issues" tabs for that.
+7) I would love to hear whether it works or doesn't work on your system (please specify which), or if you find a bug, or would like to suggest code improvements.
+You can use the "Discussions" or "Issues" tab for that.